Saint Agnes School (Saint Paul, Minnesota)

 Saint Agnes School is a Private, Roman Catholic PreK-12 School in the Frogtown Neighborhood of Saint Paul, Minnesota.
-It is located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis, and is affiliated with the Church of St. Agnes in Saint Paul.
+It is located in the Archdiocese of Saint Paul and Minneapolis, and is affiliated with the Church of St. Agnes in Saint Paul.

-Background
+History

 Right after the construction of the Church of Saint Agnes by Austrian Immigrants in 1887, Saint Agnes School was established in 1888 as a Catholic and Parochial school.
 Students were taught by the School Sisters of Notre Dame.
 As of today (2025), the school stands as the only Catholic and Parochial school left in Frogtown, and it takes students from Pre-Kindergarten all the way until 12th Grade in a classical Liberal Arts Education.

-Historic event
+Major financial gifts

 In 2007, facing declining enrollment and financial strain, Saint Agnes was under pressure to close down.
 That year, the school undertook major fundraising efforts and brought in donations amounting to over $3 million to help the school pay its debts, renovate the aging building, and purchase updated classroom technology.
 This effort marked a turnaround for the school, as it created a balanced budget and grew enrollment by 30% in the following years.
+A large portion of this fundraising came from local philanthropist John Nasseff.
+In 2014, Nasseff went on to donate an additional $10 million St. Agnes, the largest single gift ever to a Catholic school in the Archdiocese of Saint Paul and Minneapolis, to help build a new activities center.

 Academics

-Saint Agnes High School is fully accredited by the National Catholic Education Association, is a member of The National Association of Private Catholic and Independent Schools, is a part of the Catholic Schools of the Archdiosese of Saint Paul and Minneapolis, is a premier member of the Institute for Catholic Liberal Education, had been awarded the Catholic Education Honor Roll from 2018 to 2023, and is recommended and recognized by the Cardinal Newman Society's Newman Guide for Catholic Education.
+Saint Agnes High School is fully accredited by the National Catholic Education Association, is a member of The National Association of Private Catholic and Independent Schools, is a part of the Catholic Schools of the Archdiocese of Saint Paul and Minneapolis, is a premier member of the Institute for Catholic Liberal Education, had been awarded the Catholic Education Honor Roll from 2018 to 2023, and is recommended and recognized by the Cardinal Newman Society's Newman Guide for Catholic Education.